WICG/attribution-reporting-api/flexible_event_config.md

 ## Privacy considerations

-The goal of both Phase 1 and Phase 2 of this proposal is to remain largely privacy-neutral with respect to the existing event-level reports.
-We will publish an algorithm which computes the number of output states for a given source registration.
+We will publish an [algorithm](https://github.com/WICG/attribution-reporting-api/tree/main/flexible-event) which computes the number of output states for a given source registration.
 From this we will be able to:

 * Compute a randomized response algorithm across the entire output space
 * Set the noise level to satisfy a certain epsilon level via a randomized response mechanism
 * Verify that the privacy parameters (like information gain) are within a given threshold, and fail registration if they are not

-With these pieces we can ensure that these extensions do not regress our privacy measures.
+With these pieces we can ensure that these extensions do not exceed certain privacy parameters.
 Additionally, it allows callers to fine-tune the noise added to the API e.g. by specifying different kinds of output domains.
 For example, navigation sources that only need 1 bit of trigger data and 1 reporting window can use the same noise level as event sources.

 Beyond setting noise levels, we will have some parameter limits to avoid large computation costs and avoid configurations with too many output states (where noise will increase considerably).
 Here is an example set of restrictions (feedback always welcome):